UAB and Rice football battled through storms, playing late into Saturday night on an eventful day for Conference USA Football in Week 6.

 How good is MTSU?

 Three blowout losses to Power 5 teams with a beatdown of Tennessee State sprinkled in between, Saturday’s Week 6 win over Marshall was the best look we’ve gotten at the Blue Raiders.
 Which one is the most indicative picture of how good this team will be?
-We might found out next week when they face FAU on the road.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+We might found out next week when they face FAU on the road.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.